E-commerce trends, statistics, and predictions for 2022

 A digital window shopping if you will.
 This is where online shopping catalogs come in handy.
 They display products more efficiently than a website, so the customer is more likely to browse for a longer time.
 A catalog controls the customer’s journey, while a website can’t do that.

 However, companies can also use catalogs for personalized advertising.
-Businesses can send different catalogs to different types of customers, which increases the odds for a customer to be interested in the promoted product.
-Catalogs are easy to share, whether by email, social media, or embed directly into the website.
+Businesses can send different catalogs to different types of customers, increasing the odds of a customer being interested in the promoted product.
+Catalogs are easy to share by email, social media, or embed directly into the website.
 Digital catalogs are also interactive, offering a more engaging experience for the customer.

 Flexible payment options